-Every senior who wishes to have his/her picture in the yearbook must schedule an appointment with Life Touch Studios and have his/her picture made before the end of September.
-Only pictures made with Life-Touch Studios and by the deadline will be in the yearbook.
-Cap and Gown portraits are traditionally taken in the spring at the school and may be ordered through Life Touch Studios.
+Every senior who wishes to have his/her picture in the yearbook must schedule an appointment with Colson Photography Studios and have his/her picture made before the end of September.
+Only pictures taken by Colson Photography Studios and by the deadline will be in the yearbook.